Approved: March 24, 2017

 Members must make best efforts to ensure that client records are secure and protected from loss, tampering or unauthorized use or access.

 9.6.2 Transmission and Disclosure

 Members must make best efforts to ensure that the disclosure or transmission of information protects the privacy of the client record.

 9.7 Client Records in a Common Filing System

-A member must exercise appropriate care when placing information in a common record in an effort to ensure that his/her reports and recommendations are not misunderstood or misused by others who may have access to the file.
+Members must exercise appropriate care when placing information in a common record in an effort to ensure that their reports and recommendations are not misunderstood or misused by others who may have access to the file.